Vegetarian's Japan Guide

 Click the photo for everything you need to know about the JR Pass!

-Once you have a rough idea of which prefectures and cities you want to visit during your next Japan trip, it is time to figure out if you need a JR Pass because not all itinerary needs one.
+Once you have a rough idea of which prefectures and cities you want to visit during your next Japan trip, it is time to figure out if you need a JR Pass as not all itinerary requires one!

 Our Guide to Do I Need a JR Pass & Is the JR Pass Worth It article has everything you need to know about the nationwide and regional JR Passes.
-It also covers other factors that can help you decide if a JR Pass is or is not worth your upcoming trip!
+It also covers other factors that can help you decide if a JR Pass is worth your upcoming trip or not!

 SIM Card, eSIM, or Pocket WiFi: Which One to Use in Japan?